pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Bizu da Ena: Leia as alternativas atentamente, pois as vezes na maior parte da sentença tudo está certo, apenas um detalhe faz a alternativa ficar falsa.

-Item.
 34. A student in Los Angeles may be fined $ 250 for each day he skips classes.

-Item.
 34. Um aluno em Los Angeles pode ser multado em 250 dólares para cada dia em que ele faltar aula.

 Until recently, students in Los Angeles could be hit with a $ 250 penalty for each